-- Safety: ensuring the safety of our 8,000 employees worldwide by transitioning the vast majority of our employees to work from home; - Business Continuity: ensuring that our systems and payment products continue to operate efficiently for our customers; - Liquidity: consolidating cash to the United States from around the world and increasing our credit line under our existing credit facilities;
+- Safety: ensuring the safety of our approximately 8,000 employees worldwide by transitioning the vast majority of our employees to work from home: - Business Continuity: ensuring that our systems and payment products continue to operate efficiently for our customers; - Liquidity: consolidating cash to the United States from around the world and actively monitoring our availability under our existing credit facilities; - Expenses: slowing discretionary sales and technology spending, furloughing contractors, and the executive team taking pay cuts; and

-- Expenses: slowing discretionary sales and technology spending, furloughing contractors, and the executive team taking pay cuts; and - Credit: tightening customer credit lines and payment terms, including closing inactive lines, reducing unused capacity, and reducing payment terms in selected distressed verticals.
+Credit: in select distressed verticals, tightening customer credit lines and payment terms, including closing inactive lines, reducing unused capacity, and reducing payment terms.

-These efforts may not be enough to offset anticipated impact of the COVID-19 pandemic.
-See "The extent to which the outbreak of the novel strain of the coronavirus (COVID-19) and measures taken in response thereto impact our business, results of operations and financial condition will depend on future developments, which are highly uncertain and are difficult to predict." in Part II, Item 1A.
-Risk Factors of this Quarterly Report on Form 10-Q.
+These efforts may not be enough to offset the anticipated impact of the COVID-19 pandemic.
+See "The extent to which the outbreak of the novel strain of the coronavirus (COVID-19) and measures taken in response thereto impact our business, results of operations and financial condition will depend on future developments, which are highly uncertain and are difficult to predict" in Part II, Item 1A.
+Risk Factors of the previously filed Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on May 11, 2020.